kelu124/echomods/include/AddShoppingList.md

 * readding description into experiment files
 * a page summarizing the experiments
 * un0rick site to have plenty of stuff
- * Create matty module
  * Publish first drafts on un0rick GH / GH-pages / gitbook
- * create un0rick page on echomods gitbook
+* create v2 release once gob.v2 and corrected/working alt.tbo v2 are ready.